Val Chmerkovskiy Reveals He Should ‘Definitely Put A Ring On It’ After Jenna Johnson Jokes About Engagement

-Val Chmerkovskiy knows he has a good thing with girlfriend Jenna Johnson, but will the pro dancers be the next Dancing With the Stars couple to walk down the aisle?
+Val Chmerkovskiy knows he has a good thing with girlfriend Jenna Johnson, but will the pro dancers be the next Dancing with the Stars couple to walk down the aisle?
 Val hinted at the possibility during a recent exchange with a fan on Twitter.

-Chmerkovskiy responded to a tweet about his longtime DWTS girlfriend after a fan tweeted a gif of the pretty pro dancer with the caption: “Jenna Johnson though.”
+Chmerkovskiy responded to a tweet about his longtime DWTS girlfriend after a fan tweeted a gif of the pretty pro dancer with the caption, “Jenna Johnson though.”
 Val responded to the tweet with, “I should def put a ring on it,” and he punctuated the caption with emojis of heart eyes and a crown.

 “Time’s a-ticking!”
 Johnson joked to ET when asked if Val is ready to follow in his brother Maks’ footsteps and get married.
 “We’ll see [if engagement is in the cards anytime soon].
 We both have very big things happening right now, so we’ll let that ride over… maybe we’ll go to Fiji!”